Dated: 5 February 2021

-This policy is adopted by and relates to each of Höegh Capital Partners Limited, Höegh Capital Partners Services Limited and Arts Alliance Productions Limited (referred to below individually and collectively as “HCP” or “we”)).
-The HCP companies jointly determine the purposes and means of processing personal data and are joint controllers under the General Data Protection Regulations 2018 (“GDPR 2018”).
+This notice is adopted by and relates to each of Höegh Capital Partners Limited and Arts Alliance Productions Limited (referred to below individually and collectively as “HCP” or “we”).
+The HCP companies jointly determine the purposes and means of processing personal data and are joint controllers under the UK General Data Protection Regulation (“UK GDPR”).

 HCP respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you interact with us and tell you about your privacy rights and how the law protects you.